AEVYRA/books/README.md

 This repository is open for discussion, refinement, and contributions.
 Please see [CONTRIBUTING.md](CONTRIBUTING.md) and [GOVERNANCE.md](GOVERNANCE.md) for details.

+### 🌐 On the Use of Languages

+The canonical and auxiliary languages used in Aevyra — English, Latin, Russian, Chinese, Sanskrit, Arabic, and others — are included not for dominance, but out of deep respect for the great cultures and traditions they represent.
+Each was chosen because it carries a unique philosophical depth, offering perspectives that no single language could encompass.

+Their role in Aevyra is not appropriation but resonance: they serve as prisms through which new concepts can be reflected, enriched, and clarified.
+By drawing from them, we acknowledge humanity’s shared heritage and extend it into a future where synthetic and biological intelligences stand together.

 ---

 ## 🌟 License